ljbuturovic/refren/README.md

 $ pipx install refren # Linux, Mac
 ```

-The program uses Claude, and therefore requires an `ANTHROPIC_API_KEY` environment variable.
+The program uses Claude API, and therefore requires an `ANTHROPIC_API_KEY` environment variable.
+If you don't have the API key, please read SETUP.md for instructions

 ## Development